Current Job Opportunities

 EDUCATION and/or EXPERIENCE

-Associate degree or equivalent education or experience demonstrating a proficient understanding of zoning, building and other land use regulations.
-The ideal candidate will have 3 years’ experience in zoning, building, or related land use activities; and/or 2 years responsible experience in various phases of building construction, inspection work, or plan preparation.
-Alternately, any combination of education and experience which demonstrates proficiency and understanding of government responsibility to manage building and land use development regulations.
+Associate degree or equivalent education or experience demonstrating a proficient understanding of zoning, building, other land use regulations, and/or enforcement of local and state regulations.
+Three – five years of experience with zoning, building, code enforcement, land use, enforcement of local and state laws and regulations, or any combination of education and experience which demonstrates proficiency and understanding of government responsibility to manage building and land use development regulations and enforcement of County code.

 Ability to calculate figures and amounts such as square footages, proportions, percentages, area, circumference, and volume.
 Ability to apply concepts of basic algebra and geometry.